CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-02b-Python-Ex1.md

 #### Step 2: Checking the Version of the Python Interpreter

-1. Open a terminal, and at the command prompt, enter the command `python -V` (case-sensitive) and check the output.
+1. Enter the command `python -V` (case-sensitive) and check the output.
 The output should look similar to below:

     ```
     $ python -V